 A carefully blended sweet sherry that generally uses Fino or Amontillados as a base, its complexity holds its own with the mixed flavors in a trifle.
 Serve it over ice or quite chilled.
 Recommended wine glasses: Riedel Vinum Sherry

 Low in alcohol, it is a lovely finale wine with refreshing notes of apricot and peaches that mingle well in a fruit based trifle.
-It is traditionally used with spicier dishes, but it can become a centerpiece pairing with lighter fare.
+It is traditionally used with spicier dishes, but it can become a centerpiece pairing with lighter fare and pairs well with sweets for wine.